It's that time of year again, with the Aggies Race Day this weekend.

 3. Tackling transport

-There’s nothing worse when you’re dressed and ready to go only to realise there’s no taxis available.
-Make sure you’ve pre-arranged your wheels.
+There's nothing worse when you're dressed and ready to go only to realise there's no taxis available.
+So whether it is booking in advance, or organising a designated driver make sure you've pre-arranged your wheels.

 4. Show your form